-Outcome Variable Definition Outpatient Surgery Failure Failure to be discharged on the day procedure was planned. of surgery when an outpatient Acute Length of Stay For inpatient cases.
-Acute Length of Stay (LOS) is the Calculated Length of Stay minus the number of Alternative Level of Care (ALC) days.
-The ALC designation identifies a patient is occupying a bed in a facility and does not require the intensity of resources/services provided in that care setting.
-Complication Rate Complication: a post-intervention of attributable to another cause arise continuous episode of care within or a cause/effect relationship is do List of frequent complications to be expected.
-Pain control problem Nausea Vomiting Bladder retention Hypotension Dizziness Headache Pruritus Constipation Edema Hematoma Wound discharge >3 days Fall Other, describe: s during an uninterrupted, 30 days following the intervention, cumented, regardless of timeline. e recorded: Orthostatic hypotension DVT Anemia Transfusion SSI (superficial wound) SSI (deep) Pulmonary embolism Urinary tract infection Unplanned return to operating room Readmission Mortality
+Outcome Variable Definition Outpatient Surgery Failure Failure to be discharged on the owner was planned. lay of surgery when an outpatient procedure Acute Length of Stay number of Alternative Level of the Calculated Length of Stay minus the Care (ALC) days.
+The ALC designation g a bed in a facility and does not require the provided in that care setting Complication Rate attributable to another cause and continuous episode of care with or a cause/effect relationship is frequent complications to be red Pain control problem Nausea Vomiting Bladder retention Hypotension Dizziness Headache Pruritus Constipation Edema Hematoma Wound discharge >3 days Fall Orthostatic hypotension in 30 days following the intervention, documented, regardless of timeline.
+List of